JohannesDav/DMML2022_Nvidia/README.md

 ## Participants

-Team NVIDIA: Johannes Rudolf David & Emmanuel Hubert
+Team NVIDIA: Johannes-Rudolf David & Emmanuel Hubert

 ## Concept
 The task of this project was to identify the difficulty of French text, according to the six CEFR levels.